 3. Versatile Content Format

 For today’s tech-savvy customer that gets most of their information via the internet, don’t expect a well-polished script but approachable and relatable content.
-This allows you to create a vast array of content, from interviews to Q&As, from product demos to tutorials.
+This allows you to create vast content, from interviews to Q&As, from product demos to tutorials.
 Simply put, the only limitation to livestream marketing is your imagination.

 Benefits of Livestream Shopping